eflautt/ga-data-science/lessons/lesson-02/readme.md

         - Takes a long time
         - Vulnerable to missing data

-#### Knowledge Check
+> **Check:**

-- What type of data is the flightstats data?
+> - What type of data is the flightstats data?
-- Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
+> - Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
-- Can you create a cross-sectional analysis from a longitudinal data collection?
+> - Can you create a cross-sectional analysis from a longitudinal data collection?
 How?

 <a name="#guidedpractice"></a>
 ## Guided Practice: Write a research question with raw data (10 mins)